Kushagraw12/Scee-Website/README.md

 ## Back-end
 There is not much backend work here.
-For simplicity sake we are planning to use Flask as our back-end.
+For simplicity sake we are planning to use NodeJS(tentative) as our back-end.
 Any and all new ideas are welcome!